OVERVIEW

 The Millikin Emergency Preparedness Plan outlines the University鈥檚 procedures for managing major emergencies that may threaten the health and safety of the campus community or disrupt its programs and activities.
 The Plan identifies departments and individuals that are directly responsible for emergency response and critical support services, and provides a management structure for coordinating and deploying essential resources.

 Every administrative and academic unit is expected to draft a Department Emergency Plan to protect personnel and programs and to support campus response and recovery actions.
-The University maintains a comprehensive emergency preparedness and safety-training program to mitigate potential hazards and to familiarize students, faculty and staff with emergency procedures.
+The University maintains a comprehensive emergency preparedness and safety plan to mitigate potential hazards and to familiarize students, faculty, and staff with emergency procedures.

 SCOPE